-According to new research on the motivations behind cheating, published in the Journal of Sex Research, there's a surprising reason why people cheat, and it sheds light on why people sometimes sleep around even though their relationship is going well and they have absolutely no reason to do so.
+According to research on the motivations behind cheating, published in the Journal of Sex Research, there's a surprising reason why people cheat, and it sheds light on why people sometimes sleep around even though their relationship is going well and they have absolutely no reason to do so.

 Apparently, some cheaters are just so deeply insecure that they require outside validation and reassurance, namely in the form of emotionally removing themselves from their primary relationship and hoeing around with other people to get their jollies.
 You know, because appeasing the reptilian brain and self-preservation is more important than their partner's feelings.